BECOME THE BEST VERSION OF YOU!

 Heather's Mission Statement

-Heather is in training to get her Substance Abuse Counseling Certification.
-She is currently seeing clients in first stage recovery at www.WellSpringMindBody.com.
-She is also can be found through www.PsychologyToday.com.
+Heather is currently seeing clients in all aspects of the addiction journey.
 Recovering from addictions requires healing of the mind, the body and the spirit.
 Studies are revealing that dis-regulated trauma in the body propels people to abuse alcohol, drugs, and process addictions as medicine to feel balanced.
 People are not aware of what is happening in their nervous systems and brain structures and are instead using addiction as a way to dial down their over reactive sympathetic nervous systems.

 I have been working with people in recovery these past 15 years and one thing I see over and over is that the "unhealthy habits" began in teen years usually around the age of 15 as a way to cope with stress.
 The other thing I see is the sooner trauma informed yoga tools are introduced into recovery the chances of relapse lesson!